 The Parkville Daytime Campus Center offers a variety of on-campus programs during the summer semester/terms.
 The Parkville Daytime Campus Center program, offers two, four and eight week sessions.
 These programs provide an opportunity for students to accumulate a maximum of fifteen credit hours over the entire summer program.
-Additionally, these summer programs are available to those students from other colleges or universities who are home on vacation and wish to accumulate additional information concerning summer programs, please visit www.park.edu/summer.asp.
+Additionally, these summer programs are available to those students from other colleges or universities who are home on vacation and wish to accumulate additional credits during vacation time.
+For additional information concerning summer programs, please visit www.park.edu/summer.asp.